joshakeman/notes/ultimate_go/ultimate-go.md

 Remember constansts of a kind can be implicitly converted

 If you define a type you should be creating values of that type ... if you're not using values of the type then you created a pure abstraction ... that's smelly

+## 5.2 Decoupling -- Part 1

+A lot of you have been taught to start with the interface behavior ...
+I want you to do the opposite.

+Remember, the  problem is solved in the concrete, not in the abstract

+Remember, the problem is the data.

+I want to see anywhere from 70 to 80% code coverage before you can say you're done.

+Is the code decoupled from the change we expect to happen?

+Decoupling is a refactoring for me, we solve in the concrete first then refactor to decouple

+Developers have issues breaking problems down (what do I need to solve step by step)

+Many software developers don't understand how to create a layered API ... instead of solving everything in a few functions, instead we want a layered approach.

+A three-layer model:
+- Primitive layer ... write this layer so it is testable.
+Remember, I'm working in the concrete.
+Code that is testable usually means the data we're passing in is reproducible and the data coming out is testable.
+- Lower Level ... sits on top of the primitive API that does higher level stuff ... should be testable in its own right.
+These layers are often unexproted ...
+- High level ... where you're trying to do as much as you can for the user to make their life better.

+I don't want you to be worried about throwing code away... refactoring is the best

+## 5.2 Decoupling -- Part 2